AIMYII/Amiiyah-s-Studio-JE-/README.md

 **Disclaimer**

-This project is an independent fan-made add-on and is not affiliated with, endorsed by, or associated with Mojang Studios or Microsoft.
+This project is an independent fan-made mod, data and resource packs and is not affiliated with, endorsed by, or associated with Mojang Studios or Microsoft.
 Minecraft is a trademark of Mojang Studios and Microsoft.